dcos/dcos-ui/CONTRIBUTING.md

 While Integration Tests looks for the composition of the system, [System tests](#system-testing) try to be as close as possible to a real system (in the case of DC/OS, against a real cluster).
-They are harder to setup im comparison to unit test since they do not fake the components they deppend on.
-That also contribute to them being slower and more often prone to fail occasionally due to network issues and latency.

-While Integration Tests looks for the composition of the system, [System tests](#system-testing) try to be as close as possible to a real system (in the case of DC/OS, against a real cluster).
 They are harder to set up in comparison to unit test since they do not fake the components they depend on.
-That also contributed to them being slower and more often prone to fail occasionally due to network issues and latency.
+That also contributed to them being slower and more often prone to fail occasionally, for example, because of network issues like latency.

 ## Unit Tests

-These tests ensure that individual units of code (functions/methods) return the expected results with different inputs.
+To ensure that individual units of code (functions/methods) return the expected results with different inputs we write Unit Tests.

 Think of a `sum` function.
 When called as `sum(1)` we may expect a return value of `1`.
 When called as `sum(1, 2)` we may expect a return value of `3`.
-And when called with no arguments, we may expect an error to be thrown.
+And when called with no arguments, we may expect the result to fail with an error.

 ### Running Unit Tests

+Before you run any test, make sure you have set up your environment (setup link).

 Make sure your packages are up to date by running `npm install`, and then run tests with: